jniedzie/tea/docs/_docs/getting_started/build.md

 permalink: /docs/build/
 ---

-Building TEA together with your analysis files is very straighforward:
+Building `tea` together with your analysis files is very straighforward:

 ```
 mkdir build